 Most people are aware that when babies are born they don’t sleep through the night.
 And regardless of all the “sleep training” methods out there that claim to get babies at whatever age to sleep through the night for the most part it is unrealistic to expect a baby to sleep that long uninterrupted.

 The main reason is that they need to be fed, little tummies need to be refilled more often and it doesn’t matter if you are feeding breastmilk or formula either.

-First off, there are a couple things to remember when thinking about baby sleep patterns.
-The big one being that their tummies are a lot smaller and need regular refills to provide the nutrition they need for all the growing they are doing.
+First off, there are a couple of things to remember when thinking about baby sleep patterns.
+The big one is that their tummies are a lot smaller and need regular refills to provide the nutrition they need for all the growing they are doing.

 The second is that baby doesn’t come with a regular day/night pattern yet, or if they do it’s likely reversed.
 Think about it, when we are pregnant the time of day that we are moving around and this movement effectively rocks them to sleep.

-At night many Mamma’s complain that baby keeps them awake with all the activity during pregnancy.
+At night many Mammas complain that the baby keeps them awake with all the activity during pregnancy.
 This can be because they are not getting rocked to sleep the same as during the day.

 There are a number of ways that can help but you may need to try a few to see what works best for you and your family.

 Any time baby does wake, top them up with more milk/formula.
 A lot of times if you catch them early enough they won’t fully wake up, which means it is easier to go back to sleep.

 This will get them used to sleeping more during the night.

 Cranky babies are harder to get to sleep, even if sleep is what they need.
 So learn to watch for the signs baby is tiered and even if you are in a time that it doesn’t work to have them sleep let them.